Gyrator: Name

 The analogy with the gyroscope is due to the relationship between the torque and angular velocity of the gyroscope on the two axes of rotation.
-A torque on one axis will produce a proportional change in angular velocity on the other axis and vice versa.
-A mechanical-electrical analogy of the gyroscope making torque and angular velocity the analogs of voltage and current results in the electrical gyrator.
+A torque on one axis will produce a proportional change in angular velocity on the other axis and conversely.
+A mechanical–electrical analogy of the gyroscope making torque and angular velocity the analogs of voltage and current results in the electrical gyrator.